Mail App Not Working on iPhone or iPad? 12 Easy Fixes

-Struggling with the Mail app after updating to iOS 18?
+Struggling with the Mail app after a recent iOS or iPadOS update?
 From blank screens to email errors, here are 12 easy fixes to get it working smoothly again.

-Updated to iOS 18 and now your Mail app won’t open, sync, or show emails?
+your iPhone or iPad and now Mail won’t open, sync, or show emails?
 You’re not alone.
 Many iPhone users have reported their Mail app freezing, showing a black screen, or crashing entirely after the update.
 The good news?
 You can fix it yourself in minutes.
 Here’s a detailed guide explaining why it’s happening and 12 effective ways to fix the Mail app not working on your iPhone.

-After installing iOS 18.5, users on Reddit, Apple Support Communities, and MacRumors forums have reported issues like:
+After a recent iOS update, users on Reddit, Apple Support Communities, and MacRumors forums have reported issues like:

 While Apple hasn’t released an official fix yet, these issues may stem from: